dynamsoft-docs/company-docs/customer-portal-faq/faq.md

 You will find "User List" of your company.

-If you are the Admin user for your company you can remove the user(s) from the list.
+- If you are the Admin user for your company you can remove the user(s) from the list.

-If you are not the Admin user, please ask Admin user to operate.
+- If you are not the Admin user, please ask Admin user to operate.

-If you are not the Admin user and Admin is the one who leaves your company, please ask Admin user to handover the admin to you.
+- If you are not the Admin user and the Admin is the one who leaves your company, please ask the Admin user to handover the admin to you.
 Then you will be the Admin user for your company.